Deeraj-S/Epitome-2k23/README.md

 # EPITOME 2k23

-The Epitome 2k23 is a web application designed to streamline the process of managing the inter collegiate student registration for the fest ( EPITOME ) oraganized by ST ALOYSIUS INSTITUTE OF MANAGMENT AND INFORMATION TECHNOLOGY ( AIMIT )
+The Epitome 2k23 is a web application designed to streamline the process of managing the inter-collegiate student registration for the fest ( EPITOME ) organized by ST ALOYSIUS INSTITUTE OF MANAGEMENT AND INFORMATION TECHNOLOGY ( AIMIT )

-The system allows the students of various colleges to view and register for various events organized by the Institute.
+The platform enables students from different colleges to access and register for various events hosted by the institute.

 ## Technologies used